freiheit-com/kuberpult/README.md

 #### Environment Config

+An "environment" is the set of machines where your microservices will run.
+For example: you will probably have some environments: "development", "staging" and "production".
+In a cloud provider like GCP, we recommend separating the environments on a project level.
+This means that one gcp project correlates to one kuberpult environment 1:1 - although this is not a technical requirement.

+Environments are also called "stages" - but in kuberpult we stick to "environments", short "envs".

-The config for an environment is stored in a json file called `config.json`
+The config for an environment is stored in a json file called `config.json`.
+This file would go into an environment in the manifests repository like this: `environments/development/config.json` (in this example the `config.json` file would dictate the configuration for the `development` environment)

 In the `config.json` file there are 3 main fields:
 - [Upstream](#upstream)  `"upstream"`